 Towson University’s media center gives you the opportunity to gain hands-on experience in creating your own productions.
 Take advantage of the journalism, multimedia, video and audio labs.

 Visit the Baltimore Watchdog to read student-produced news stories.
-Check out the Facebook pages of the Towson PR Group and the Towson Advertising Club for more information on how to get involved in these student groups.
+Check out the Facebook page of the Towson PR Group, TU PRSSA, and email the Towson Advertising Club, AdFed TU, for more information on how to get involved in these student groups.

 The department builds and maintains strong relationships with alumni and community leaders from the business, government and nonprofit sectors.
-Use practical, innovative experiences and partnerships to prepare for a successful communication career.
+These connections and partnerships help students prepare for a successful career in communications.

 Mass communication students can receive credit for internships and independent studies.
 Learn more about finding an internship.